 vii The Philippines

 The Philippines has an interesting common law legal system that has its roots in both Spanish and American law.
-Its Civil Code is based on Spanish law, but most of its other commercial laws come from United States’ law.
+Its Civil Code is based on Spanish law, but most of its other commercial laws come from United States law.
 The Philippines signed and ratified the New York Convention in 1966, subject to the reservation that it would only recognise and enforce an award made in the territory of another contracting state that reciprocates and enforces Philippine arbitral awards.

-The ADR Act has adopted most of the provisions of the UNCITRAL Model Law.
+The ADR Act has adopted most of the provisions of the Model Law.
 This has meant that there are very limited grounds under the Act to set aside awards or to resist the enforcement of awards.
 Arbitral awards may be set aside only for serious breach of due process or a lack of jurisdiction, or on narrow public policy grounds.

-In accordance with the Model Law, Section 33 of the ADR Act obliges the state courts to stay actions that have been brought by one party disregarding the arbitration agreement.
+In accordance with the Model Law, Section 33 of the ADR Act obliges the state courts to stay actions that have been brought by one party disregarding an arbitration agreement.
 Section 28 of the ADR Act allows a party to apply to the arbitral tribunal for an interim measure of protections.
 It also allows such party to seek the assistance of a Philippine court to enforce an interim measure that has been granted by the arbitral tribunal.56